Craig Roberts

 Philip Madoc

-Philip Madoc is a Welsh actor who has had many television and film roles.
+Philip Madoc was a Welsh actor who had numerous television and film roles.
 Perhaps his most famous role was as the title character in the BBC Wales drama The Life and Times of David Lloyd George.
 However, he first gained widespread recognition in two TV serials, first as the relentless SS Officer Lutzig in the WW2 serial Manhunt (1969), and then as the vicious Huron warrior Magua in a serialisation of The Last of the Mohicans (1971).

 Philip reprised the character of Lutzig somewhat in an episode of the comedy Dad's Army, "The Deadly Attachment", where he played a U-boat Captain held prisoner by the Walmington-on-Sea platoon of the Home Guard.
 He also appeared in an episode of Porridge ("Disturbing The Peace"), and in a controversial episode of The Goodies ("South Africa"), which satirised apartheid.